Reconstructed: A Preview of the 2020-21 Atlanta Hawks - Back Sports Page

 GRADING FREE AGENCY: The Hawks lined up a couple of great shooters to complement Young and Kevin Huerter, and to take the pressure off the young guns.
 Obtaining Danilo Gallinari (.438 with the Oklahoma City Thunder) and Bogdan Bogdanovic (.440 last season with the Sacramento Kings) will certainly give Coach Pierce options around the perimeter, while adding the championship experience of a fantastic floor general like Rajon Rondo (7.1 points, 5.0 assists with the Los Angeles Lakers) to distribute the ball will make the Hawks fun to watch.
 Let’s just hope Rondo stays healthy for that kind of money.
 And, remember, we’ve yet to see Clint Capela play as an Atlanta Hawk (.634 and 12.2 points over his career as a Houston Rocket).

-STRENGTHS: The three-point and perimeter shooting should be the Hawks’ new forte and with the newer players in the fold, it might now seem as desperately forced as it was a year ago.
+STRENGTHS: The three-point and perimeter shooting should be the Hawks’ new forte and with the newer players in the fold, it might not seem as desperately forced as it was a year ago.
 The inside game should open up nicely for Capela, Collins, and Okongwu as the Hawks become snipers from outside the arc.

 OPPORTUNITIES: Assimilation.
 This isn’t just on the shoulders of Coach Pierce, but even more so on the shoulders of all the players, new and old.
 Make no mistake, this is Trae Young’s team; but I think he’ll step back just a touch and let Rondo command the floor, especially if it results in wins.